 ► 58 and 77kWh battery options driven, prices from £28k

-For reasons we don’t need to labour, Volkswagen's ID.3 is step-change for the company.
+For reasons we don’t need to labour, Volkswagen's ID.3 is a step-change for the company.
 VW is very publicly referring to it as a new ‘third chapter’ in the history of the brand, placing its significance on a par with the Beetle and Golf – the ID.3 being equivalent in size to the latter but no longer burdened with any kind of internal combustion.

 Volkswagen's electric plans revealed

 This isn’t just a single electric car, this is a whole new family of electric vehicles all marketed as part of the ID sub-brand, but it goes even further than that.
 The ID.3 underlines its environmental evangelicalism with a carbon-neutral production process at a factory that relies entirely on renewable sources of energy.

 That’s a lot of boxes already ticked.
 But is it really time to burn those Golf badges?
 (Obviously don’t actually burn them – that would likely create toxic smoke or something).

 So it’s like a Golf, but it's not a Golf?